zugz/c-toxcore/docs/minpgc.md

 the group.

-When processing the reply to a Peer Query, we update the DHT pubkey of an existing peer if and only if it was frozen since we last set its DHT pubkey, and is now not frozen.
+When processing the reply to a Peer Query, we update the DHT pubkey of an existing peer if and only if it is frozen or has not had its DHT pubkey updated since it last stopped being frozen.

 When we receive a Title Response packet, we set the title if it is currently empty or if all peers became frozen since we last set the title.